Table of Contents

 Then we generated a total score to determine which were the most effective.

-Each criterion is graded 1 to 5 — five being the best.
+Each criteria is graded 1 to 5 — five being the best.

 Let’s break down the results.